Reading time: 7 minutes

 The art of strategic thinking and action is a human capability that significantly influences a company’s success.
-An integrated strategy process links procedures and tools that support executives in this task.
-An effective closed-loop management system for strategy development and implementation is a key element for successful strategic management and corporate development.
+An integrated strategy process combines approaches and tools that support executives in these tasks.
+Effectively designed closed-loop management processes which seamlessly link strategic foresight, strategy formulation and strategy execution are a key element of successful strategic management.

 How quickly and how significantly must a company change strategically to remain competitive tomorrow?
 A contemporary strategy process helps find answers to such questions.
 Given high levels of uncertainty and increasingly scarce resources, strategies and underlying planning assumptions must be constantly reviewed today to succeed in hyper-competition.
 In practice, however, strategy processes are often slow, costly, and fragmented—or they are missing entirely.
 Important changes are recognized too late, and necessary strategic adjustments are delayed.

 With AI-based Multi-Agent Systems (MAS), strategy processes can now be designed to be significantly faster, better, more scalable, and more agile than traditional approaches.
 And these systems never sleep.
 The review, adjustment, and implementation of strategies become a continuous process.
 This improves competitiveness and innovative power.
-Furthermore, resilience and sustainability are strengthened, as strategic impulses from various directions are systematically assembled and processed into a comprehensive strategic picture.
+Furthermore, resilience and sustainability are strengthened, as strategic requirements from various directions are systematically assembled and processed into a comprehensive strategic picture.
+Strategic decisions are made with greater confidence and executed more effectively.

 However, the technology per se is not the decisive factor for success, as all market participants have access to AI systems and technological capabilities.
 The real challenge lies in designing the strategy process so that humans and AI technologies interact in the best possible way within the specific corporate context.
 This is because the successful use of artificial intelligence depends on the prevailing patterns of thinking, leadership, decision-making, and action within a specific company.
 Typical questions for the value-adding use of AI in strategizing activities include, for example: